Planned Parenthood report says fetal tissue videos were distorted

-WASHINGTON Aug 27 Planned Parenthood told U.S. congressional leaders on Thursday that manipulations and deletions used in the editing process of secretly recorded videos slamming the organization rendered the tapes unreliable for government inquiries.
+WASHINGTON Planned Parenthood told U.S. congressional leaders on Thursday that manipulations and deletions used in the editing process of secretly recorded videos slamming the organisation rendered the tapes unreliable for government inquiries.

 In an 11-page letter to Republican and Democratic congressional leaders, the reproductive healthcare group's president, Cecile Richards, detailed the findings of an analysis conducted by research firm Fusion GPS and commissioned by Planned Parenthood.

-In recent weeks, the Center for Medical Progress has released eight videos showing Planned Parenthood technicians gathering fetal tissue from abortions.
+In recent weeks, the Centre for Medical Progress has released eight videos showing Planned Parenthood technicians gathering fetal tissue from abortions.

 The anti-abortion group has said the videos showed Planned Parenthood officials discussing the illegal sale of aborted fetal tissue.
 Planned Parenthood has said it has done nothing wrong.